grimmelm/ctech404/ctech402/module_2/M2_Codio_PROJECT-Remove-Append/exercise_specs.md

 The code editor contains a list of integer values.
 Write a program that removes any value from the list that is NOT a prime number.

+#Option # 2:
-#This may be too complicated. perhaps remove even elements or odd elements instead!!
+This may be too complicated.
+Write program to remove odd elements instead

 ## Any Unique Requirements or Notes?